Frequently Asked Questions about Ticks

 Are ticks active all year?

-In San Mateo County, ticks are most active in the spring.
+Yes.
+In San Mateo County, ticks are most active in the spring, but can be found throughout the year.

 How do you monitor tick-borne diseases?

-Ticks are collected using a technique called ‘flagging’.
+Ticks are collected using a technique called ‘flagging’ or ‘dragging’.
 Staff collect ticks by dragging a square of white fabric through the grass, leaf litter, and brush alongside trails.
 These ticks are identified and analyzed in the laboratory to determine which tick-borne diseases are present in the area.

 Can you spray for ticks?